 In certain cases, it may be necessary to plan a remodeling project in order to design a safe bath for you and your loved ones.
 When remodeling, your contractor can create a floor plan with safety in mind.
 This way, you can avoid slipping, control water temperature, cover sharp edges, and have the contractor install accessories such as grab bars and seats during the bathroom remodeling process.

 Although it is not always possible to completely prevent every minor accident, designing a safe bathroom is a great place to begin.
-Contact Columbus Bath Design by Luxury Bath to receive a free estimate and talk to a professional about making your bathroom a safer place.
+Contact Columbus Bath Design to receive a free estimate and talk to a professional about making your bathroom a safer place.